 Applying to Mason

-2) Visit the Office of Admissions website.
+2) Visit the Admissions website.

 5) Check your application status.

-6) Receive your admissions letter.
+6) Receive your decision letter.

 Once your application has been processed, the Office of Admissions will notify you with your admissions decision.